ogzyzy/aws-image-scaler/README.md

 # aws-image-scaler

 ![Screenshot 2024-02-27 at 16 55 38](https://github.com/ogzyzy/aws-image-scaler/assets/157073744/acfcccf9-b0fe-4ffe-bf8c-3c0383f178b4)
-The application architecture consists of three main components:
+The application architecture consists of two main components:

 **Amazon S3 Bucket:** Serves as the storage for uploaded images.
 Whenever an image is uploaded to this bucket, it triggers an event.